nrnb/mirna-pathway-finder/README.md

 miRNAs target genes to regulate gene expression.
 As a component for the Genboree workbench, this library:

-1. takes as input a user-specified list of miRNAs and
+1. takes as input a user-specified list of miRNAs
+2. combines that input with pre-processed miRNA-to-gene mapping data, as described [here](https://github.com/nrnb/mirna-pathway-finder/blob/master/wp-mir-table-builder/wp-mir-table-hs-readme.txt)
-2. produces as output a list of pathways that contain
+3. produces as output a list of pathways that contain
   1. one or more miRNAs from the user-specified list, and/or
   2. one or more genes that are targeted by one or more of the miRNAs from the user-specified list

-miRNA to gene mapping is performed by pre-processing, as described [here](https://github.com/nrnb/mirna-pathway-finder/blob/master/wp-mir-table-builder/wp-mir-table-hs-readme.txt).

-The output table looks like this:
+The list is displayed as a table that looks like this:

 | *Pathway Title* | *Linkout* | *miRNAs on Pathway* | *Targets on Pathway (Targeting miRNAs)* |
 | --------------- | --------- | -------- | --------------- |